jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

    :start-after: # add_milk_start
    :end-before: # add_milk_end

-.. admonition:: Click to toggle
+.. admonition:: Click thttp://localhost:63342/jwb/_build/blog/2025/magic_of_the_callable_abstraction.htmlo toggle
    :class: dropdown

    Callable wrapper, takes a callable, then makes a callable (which calls taken the callable), and returns the newly